Alibaba logistics arm eyes up to US$2 billion Hong Kong IPO: Sources

 Alibaba, which acts as a massive online marketplace for buyers and sellers, has in past years picked up stakes in top express delivery players to ensure reliable services for the group.

 It co-founded Cainiao in 2013 with partners including department store owner Intime Group, conglomerate Fosun Group and a handful of logistic firms.
-Alibaba took control of Cainiao four years later and has lifted its stake to 67% from 47%.
+Alibaba took control of Cainiao four years later and has lifted its stake to 67 per cent from 47 per cent.

-Cainiao, which provides software and shares data with warehouses, carriers and logistics firms, reported 42 billion yuan ($6.07 billion) in revenue in the nine months ended December, up 22% year-on-year and accounting for 6% of Alibaba's total revenue.
+Cainiao, which provides software and shares data with warehouses, carriers and logistics firms, reported 42 billion yuan (US$6.07 billion) in revenue in the nine months ended December, up 22 per cent year-on-year and accounting for 6 per cent of Alibaba's total revenue.

 The logistics arm's IPO plan is the first of the expected capital raisings for Alibaba's spun-off units to be reported publicly as it pursues the biggest restructuring in its 24-year history.